1585 Broadway: 2010s to present

 When Proskauer Rose's lease at 1585 Broadway expired in 2010, the firm sought to relocate to the nearby 11 Times Square rather than renew its lease at 1585 Broadway.
 Morgan Stanley planned to move into the space Proskauer Rose had vacated.
 There had been tension between the two tenants, since Proskauer Rose had occupied a comparatively small amount of space in the building while Morgan Stanley had used the structure as its headquarters.
 The financial firm retained its banking and trading divisions in 1585 Broadway but occupied several other structures in the city.
 (Note: Including 1 New York Plaza, 85 Broad Street, 750 Seventh Avenue, and 1221 Avenue of the Americas) The ground-floor storefront space was leased by tenants such as Skagen and Fossil Group.
 Morgan Stanley then conducted renovations on 1585 Broadway during the mid-2010s, overhauling one floor at a time.
 The exterior signs were replaced in 2015, and a 750 kW fuel cell was installed at the building the next year.

 By early 2017, Morgan Stanley contemplated relocating to the new Hudson Yards development.
 The firm was also looking for other office space around Manhattan.
 Morgan Stanley stipulated that if it signed a lease with any landlord, then that landlord had to buy 1585 Broadway and 522 Fifth Avenue.
 Morgan Stanley could not find a buyer for 1585 Broadway, though it did manage to sell 522 Fifth Avenue in 2020.
 Morgan Stanley retained ownership of 1585 Broadway, even after the onset of COVID-19 pandemic in New York City, when other companies were selling or subletting their space.

-In the mid-2020s, the facade of the lower stories was replaced as part of a renovation designed by Gensler.
+In the mid-2020s, the facade of the lower stories was replaced as part of a renovation designed by Gensler, and the exterior displays from 2015 were removed.
+In February 2025, New York YIMBY estimated the renovation to wrap up sometime in the second half of that year.
+A subsequent update in January 2026 shows how the LED support structure has been assembled over the re-cladded, two-tiered base.
+The curved corners of the framework suggests some of the new LED billboards will share the same look as the curved displays from before the renovation.
+Renovation work is expected to be complete by the second half of 2026.